Albom tenderly explores the themes of family, divorce and regrets and the wish that we could have just one more day with a lost loved one.

 A warm and tender tale. - Irish Evening Herald

 Mitch Albom is an internationally bestselling author, screenwriter, playwright, and award-winning journalist.
-He is the author of six consecutive number one New York Times bestsellers and has sold over thirty-five million copies of his books in forty-five languages worldwide, including Tuesdays with Morrie, which is the bestselling memoir of all time.
+He is the author of seven consecutive number one New York Times bestsellers and has sold over forty million copies of his books in forty-seven languages worldwide, including Tuesdays with Morrie, which is the bestselling memoir of all time.

 Albom also works as a columnist and broadcaster and has founded eight charities in Detroit and Haiti, where he operates an orphanage.
 He lives with his wife, Janine, in Michigan.